Note: This post has been edited to consider the new design and features of Yammer in 2020.

-Where have all the Yammer users gone?
 You’ve been tasked by the C-Suite to “make Yammer work” at your organization.
-But what once was a thriving community now resembles a ghost town, and you need to increase Yammer’s engagement.
+But what once was a thriving network now resembles a ghost town, and you need to increase Yammer’s engagement.
 With the launch of the new Yammer, what better time than now to re-ignite the passion that once fueled your Yammer community.

 Many companies have had Yammer for three years, five years or even longer, and in a lot of cases, employees have a negative opinion.
 Community managers have to contend with this and engage in a battle to change the perception – so we recognize this is not a simple, easy fix.
 Acknowledging that this is harder than launching a brand new shiny tool is important, and we should also warn against ignoring Yammer because it fell flat.
 Introducing something new isn’t necessarily the solution.

-First things first: Do you have hundreds (or thousands) of groups in your community, with most of them inactive?
+First things first: Do you have hundreds or thousands of communities (formerly groups) in your network, with most of them inactive?
 I highly suggest you clean up your Yammer network.
 Think about arriving two minutes before a new exercise class and you’re in the only vehicle, aside from the instructor’s, in the parking lot.
 You get out of there – fast!
 The same goes for your Yammer network.
-Perform a cleanup of groups fewer than two people and those that haven’t been active in 90 days.
-Archiving or deleting these groups will push people into more collaborative spaces and increase engagement.
-Work with group admins to consolidate groups with similar purposes and audiences.
-Of course, having a group clean up policy in place could have prevented you from having to perform a group cleanup in the first place.
+Perform a cleanup of communities with fewer than two people and those that haven’t been active in 90 days.
+Archiving or deleting these communities will push people into more collaborative spaces and increase engagement.
+Work with community (formerly group) admins to consolidate communities with similar purposes and audiences.
+Of course, having a community clean up policy in place could have prevented you from having to perform a community cleanup in the first place.

 Here are more proven ways to increase engagement in your Yammer network, now that you’ve tackled the first major step: